 The data acquisition computer writes one complete set of data every 4 seconds to a data file.
 Data is analyzed statistically and is accepted and used only when it has an uncertainty value less than 15% within 95% confidence limits.
-When a problem is discovered or suspected with a test or series of tests the results of those tests are disregarded, the problem cause is corrected and the tests are repeated.
-Occasionally results are accepted that are outside the 15% uncertainty limit.
-This is usually due to uncertainty associated with calculating energy to food during cooking tests.
+When a problem is discovered or suspected with a test or series of tests the results of those tests are disregarded, the problem cause is corrected, and the tests are repeated.